elliot-huffman/ARF-Converter/README.md

 ===========

 Bulk ARF file converter.
+These programs allows you to easily convert a large ammount of ARF files to MP4, WMV or SWF files.
+ARF files are creaded by Cisco's WebEx product, a web conferencing software.

-Documentation will be available in the wiki.
+ * Documentation is available in the wiki.

-Comments will be located in the script file for ease of understanding.
+ * Comments will be located in the script file for ease of understanding.

+--
 These scripts require the nbrplayer to convert the files.
 You can grab it from here:http://www.webex.com/play-webex-recording.html

 Make sure that you download the ARF version!!!
+---
 The python script is written in Python 3.